KeelyHill/Spinneret/spec-draft02.md

   - ex: `'v/id|RESP|xyz|abc|ACK|hbotr\x00'`
   - If the response code is `OK` then the payload is an encoded dictionary (which may only have one key-value pair) containing the keys of either the property name or the action name (prefixed with a '`^`') requested.
 The value for each key is the encoded value of the property or the returned value of the action.

-For multi-part requests where there was an issue with a specific part (such as no permission for a property), a node SHOULD set the first byte of key's value to '`\x15`' indicating a problem without disruption.
-The requester is to assume they cannot access the property or run the action (i.e. `ds8:fakeprops1:\x15;`), the rest of the value MAY be an error message string #wip

 For any other response codes, the payload is either a string description of the error or null.
   - Responses MUST NOT be _to_ a group, but rather the single node that made the request
   - When building a response, actions in a request MUST be dealt with first as their function may change the value of a property.